paulsonkantony/risk-five/README.md

 If you use this project or refer to the design in your work, please cite the following publication:

-P. K. Antony, N. N. Ramesh, P. Suryadevara, and P. A, **“RISC-V Processor Hardware Modelling with Custom Instruction Set for SHA-3 Acceleration,”** in *Resilient Community Microgrids*,  John Wiley & Sons, Inc. ; Scrivener Publishing LLC, 2025, pp. 189–213
+P. K. Antony, N. N. Ramesh, P. Suryadevara, and A. Prathiba, **“RISC‐V processor hardware modelling with custom instruction set for SHA‐3 acceleration,”** *Resilient Community Microgrids*, pp. 189–213, Mar.
+2025. doi:10.1002/9781394272549.ch7

 ---